 Retirement visa Australia – what you need to know

-There are various retirement and relatives visa available for those looking to retire to Australia.
-There are two retirement-specific Australian visas, and several relative-specific visas that you can apply for.
+There are various retirement and relatives visas available for those looking to retire to Australia.
+There are two retirement-specific Australian visas and several relative-specific visas that you can apply for.
 Requirements are strict and can be steep in terms of financial commitment.

 Standard Retirement Visa – This is the less restrictive visa to apply for if you’re looking to retire to Australia, but it does not give you permanent residency, which means you won’t be able to access Medicare, for example.
 To apply for a Standard Retirement Visa, you should be aged over 55 and be free from dependents moving with you, apart from your immediate spouse.
 You’ll also need to demonstrate that you can financially support yourself and have no criminal convictions.
 The Standard Retirement Visa is valid for an initial four years, then renewed every 2-4 years on a rolling basis.